 Vertebrae problems can lead to pain and discomfort in the neck or back.
 Pain in the neck and back is not just uncomfortable — it can limit your ability to move, making it harder to work and go about your daily routine.
 If you are interested in learning more about the function of your vertebrae as well as the causes and treatments for any pain and discomfort you may be experiencing, read the following article.

-The spine is made up of individual bones, known as vertebrae, beginning in the cervical spine (neck) and ending at the coccyx in the tailbone.
+The spine is made up of individual bones (vertebra), beginning in the cervical spine (neck) and ending at the coccyx in the tailbone.
 These bones allow the spine to be flexible and mobile while also strong and stable.
-To stabilize the vertebrae, matching sets of facet joints exist on each vertebra—with one set facing upward and one set facing downward—which allow adjacent vertebrae to interlock together.
-Additionally, in order to ensure that the interlocking vertebrae don’t grind up against one another, intervertebral discs exist between each bone in the back and neck.
-These soft, spongy discs act as shock absorbers and limit the stress placed on each segment of the spine.
-However, both the facet joints and the intervertebral discs are prone to deterioration, which can lead to vertebrae problems and pain.
+To stabilize the vertebrae, matching sets of facet joints exist on each vertebra, with one set facing upward and one set facing downward.
+This allows adjacent vertebrae to interlock together.

-Some of the most common sources of vertebrae deterioration and pain-related symptoms include:
+Some of the most common sources of vertebral deterioration and pain-related symptoms include:

-- Having the intervertebral disc become ruptured or bulged, leading to the compression of a nerve root
+- Having the disc become ruptured or bulged, leading to the compression of a nerve root

 - Osteoarthritis presenting at the facet joints

 - Bone spurs

 - The narrowing of the spinal canal or another foramen